Bill Wood (politician): Career

 Wood was elected the first ACT Legislative Assembly in 1989, re-elected to the 2nd Assembly in 1992, elected to represent Brindabella in the Assembly in 1995, 1998 and 2001 general elections.
 He did not contest the 2004 ACT general election.

-Wood was made a Member of the Order of Australia (AM) in the 2013 Australia Day Honours for "significant service to the community and the Legislative Assembly of the Australian Capital Territory".
+In 2013, Wood was made a Member of the Order of Australia (AM) for "significant service to the community and the Legislative Assembly of the Australian Capital Territory".

+Personal life

 Wood's identical twin brother Peter Wood, and their father Les Wood also served terms in the Queensland Parliament.
 Les was also briefly the leader of the Queensland ALP prior to his death in 1958.
+Wood died on 19 May 2024, aged 88.